 Ever since he left the LSU Tigers' campus, quarterback Zach Mettenberger has been chasing his dream of playing professional football.
 He's certainly had some success, too.
-However, the 29-year-old has found a new calling for his life.
+However, the 30-year-old has found a new calling for his life.

 Mettenberger has been a journeyman his entire football life.
 He started his college football career with his hometown Georgia Bulldogs and played at Butler Community College in Kansas before becoming the starting quarterback at LSU.

-Now, you can simply call him coach.
+Now, after attempting to join the XFL, you can simply call him coach.

 "He talked like he was probably not going to keep pursuing that," Fitzgerald said.
 "He just asked, 'Can I just be involved?'
 It wasn't just being a coordinator.
 It has panned out.
 He's real, real good with the kids."

-It's felt like a long time since Mettenberger torched SEC defenses like Alabama and Arkansas, or when he started as an NFL rookie and the next year for the injured Marcus Mariota.
+It's felt like a long time since Mettenberger the passer torched SEC defenses like Alabama and Arkansas, or when he started as an NFL rookie and the next year for the injured Marcus Mariota.
 He's been looking for a permanent home and appears done going to various training camps in pursuit of a Super Bowl ring.

 This post was originally published on July 17, 2020.